pavithrang7/UPXUnpacker/README.md

 Recommended when :

-If you want to unpack multiple UPX Malware sample present in one folder ,simply right click the folder choose sendto->upxunpacker.bat
+If you want to unpack multiple UPX Malware sample present in one folder ,simply right click the folder you want and choose sendto->upxunpacker.bat
 It will unpack all upx samples in one go.